 Data Basic Evaluation Criteria

-Type of learning: Students learn to analyze and share data that can help them understand the world.
+Type of learning: Students learn to analyze and construct meaning from data.

 Privacy: The Data Basic website stores information uploaded for only the amount of time it takes users to analyze the data, then it is deleted.
 The aggregate results shown (metadata) are kept for 60 days, and then get deleted.